Resources

 Site RecordExplainer

 File storage keeps files.
-A site record builds a permanent, time-indexed history of a physical location — queryable by your team and, increasingly, by AI.
-Here's the difference and why it matters.
+A site record builds a permanent, time-indexed history of a place — queryable by your team and, increasingly, by AI.

 May 12, 2026